NativeScript/docs-v7/ui-with-xml.md

 When refering to code-only components in your pages with an `xmlns` declaration you should point it either to the code file with the component implementation or to the folder containing the files.
 In the latter case you will have to add a `package.json` file in the folder so that the file can be required properly.

-#### XML Based Custom Component with a Code File
+#### XML-Based Custom Component with a Code File

-This sample `main-page.xml` uses a custom component defined in a `xml-declaration/mymodulewithxml/MyControl.xml` file together with `xml-declaration/mymodulewithxml/MyControl.js` or `xml-declaration/mymodulewithxml/MyControl.ts` code file.
+This sample `main-page.xml` uses a custom component defined in an `xml-declaration/mymodulewithxml/MyControl.xml` file together with `xml-declaration/mymodulewithxml/MyControl.js` or `xml-declaration/mymodulewithxml/MyControl.ts` code file.

 ```XML
 <Page